MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/Customize-Image/AddingWin32Services.md

 ## Package the Win32 Service App
 The next step is to package the Win32 Service App file, which will allow you to build it using the Windows ADK (when you build the FFU image).

-1. Open `IoTCorePShell.cmd`.
+1. Open `IoTCorePShell.cmd` from your workspace.
 It should prompt you to run as an administrator.
 2. Build the package into a .CAB file (using [New-IoTCabPackage](https://github.com/ms-iot/iot-adk-addonkit/blob/master/Tools/IoTCoreImaging/Docs/New-IoTCabPackage.md))

         ```powershell